NaazS03/CS-760-Prediction-Model/README.md

 1. Go to the `/data` folder and unzip the file in their called `stateTwitter.zip`.
 This should create a .csv file in the data folder called `stateDate.csv`.
 The stateTwitter.zip file is a zipped version of the training data for the models we generate.

 2. Run `DecisionTreeModelGenerator.py` or `LinRegModelGenerator.py`.
-In the terminal, you will see the output of 10-fold validation run on the model with a variety of configuration parameters.
-For more information about how the models are generated, please view the comments in the python files mentioned earlier.
+In the terminal, you will see the output of 10-fold cross validation run on the model with a variety of configuration parameters.
+For more information about how the models are generated and tested, please view the comments in the python files mentioned earlier.